The Power of Language

 Words as Tools of Social Revolution & Inclusivity

-Language is much more than a mere medium of communication; it’s the fundamental tool through which we express ideas, emotions, desires and needs.
-It’s through language that we construct meaning, share experiences, and connect with others.
-It is the key to mutual understanding, collaboration and building strong and meaningful relationships and societies.
-Language is so profoundly important for humans as a species, that it is the main element on which the creation of our societies was based on, and it is thanks to it that we not only learn about the past but also build the future.
-Language allows us to transmit our identity, culture and values, as well as learn and grow as individuals and as a society.
 Therefore, it is crucial to be aware of the power and importance of the language we use.
-Simple things, like using it responsibly and respectfully to foster understanding, empathy and understanding between the people in our lives it's enough.
-Now, if you are like me -an anarchist that loves creational chaos- be aware -and willing- to use it to reclaim ownership over your own identity and to take away power from the establishment.
+Simple things, like using it responsibly and respectfully to foster understanding, empathy and understanding between the people in our lives it's enough to make a difference.
+Now, if you are like me (an anarchist that loves creational chaos) be aware -and willing- to use it to reclaim ownership over your own identity and to take away power from the establishment.

-So, yeah, language is far more than a tool for communication; it shapes the way we perceive the world and ourselves.
+Yes, language is far more than a tool for communication; it shapes the way we perceive the world and ourselves.
 Can be used to empower, to manipulate, to recognize, to segregate, to praise, to punish.
-And for marginalized communities, such as those practicing ethical non-monogamy, LGBTQ+ identifying, or engaging in BDSMK, language serves as a cornerstone of visibility and empowerment.
-The evolution of inclusive and affirming language within these communities is not only a reflection of their growing self-knowledge and acceptance but also a powerful driver for social revolution within the wider social arena.
+And for marginalized communities, such as those engaging in BDSMK, ethical non-monogamy [ENM] or LGBTQ+ identifying folks, language serves as a cornerstone of visibility and empowerment.

 The Role of Language in Social Identity

-Language is not limited to regurgitating words.
-NO. Words have coded meaning, those meanings are fundamental to the process of human communication since it determines how we interpret the world around us and how we express our inner world.
-In the book, “Sexual Conduct: The Social Sources of Human Conduct” [1.973], sociologists William Simon and John Gagnon [who also wrote “Sexual Scripts” (1.984), work that still plays an important role in the conceptualization of sexuality in contemporary sociology and the psychology of sexual behavior; and has been a pillar in critical studies on sexuality and gender], argue that what we learn through observation and interaction within our families, social, educational and/or religious structures, will definitely impact the way we interpret the world, how we form our ideas and the meaning we give to things, aka, actions, word, appearance, etc. This means that each single word that we throw out to the world, that cross our minds and that we -voluntarily or not- catch, carries with it an unique semantic load/weight, influenced by our experiences, values and cultural context; which proves that what flatters us and what offends us has been incubated in a complicated multi-layered social/psychological matrix.
-Yes, we ALL learn to get offended.
-You can't innately be offended without having learned that something is offensive.
-It's like when a woman says: "I'm fat" and the response is "don't say that, you're very pretty".
-Answer that comes from the cultural learning that fat women are synonymous with ugly women.
-The idea of a fat woman being beautiful is too wild.
-Result, an epidemic of young women with self-esteem problems, eating disorder issues and so on.
-This is a hyper-simplified example but there you have it, right there it’s why it is important to be aware of the power words have to influence our -and others'- perceptions, emotions and actions.
+In the book, “Sexual Conduct: The Social Sources of Human Conduct” [1.973], sociologists William Simon and John Gagnon [who also wrote “Sexual Scripts” (1.984), work that still plays an important role in the conceptualization of sexuality in contemporary sociology and the psychology of sexual behavior; and has been a pillar in critical studies on sexuality and gender], argue that what we learn through observation and interaction within our families, social, educational and/or religious structures, will definitely impact the way we interpret the world, how we form our ideas and the meaning we give to things, aka, actions, word, appearance, etc. This means that each single word that we throw out to the world, that cross our minds and that we -voluntarily or not- catch, carries with it an unique semantic load/weight, influenced by our -and others- experiences, values and cultural context; which proves that what flatters us and what offends us has been incubated in a complicated multi-layered social/psychological matrix.

 Language as a Tool of Oppression